Mississippi River Delta: Fisheries

+Tourism

+Louisiana offers various activities throughout the Mississippi River Delta, including recreational fishing, hunting, swamp tours, and local seafood restaurants.
+The region's cultural events also draw thousands of visitors annually.

 In total, the five Gulf Coast states generate around $34 billion annually in tourism.
 The recreational wildlife tourism industry is an important component of the tourism sector for the Mississippi River Delta and the Gulf Coast.
 The report, "Wildlife Tourism and the Gulf Coast Economy," shows how wildlife tourism is a vital industry, bringing in more than $19 billion in annual spending by tourists and generating more than $5 billion in federal, state and local tax revenue.

 Ecology

 The Mississippi River Delta has an extremely diverse ecological landscape, consisting of a number of wildlife habitats and vegetation.
 The coastal landscape of the Mississippi River Delta is rich in resources and contains some of the most unusual areas in the United States.
 In addition to providing habitats for wildlife living in the region, the Mississippi River Delta's wetlands, marshes and barrier islands also provide the vital protection for coastal residents and communities from storm surge and flooding.